When it’s time to hire someone for our company, many of us can be starry-eyed as we envision how that new employee will fit into our workplace.

 In fact, during a study released at the end of last year, the Society for Human Resource Management (SHRM) revealed that the national average cost-per-hire was $4,129.
 And in cases involving a first-time hire, that number can increase by as much as 20 percent!
 So before a new employee has even started their first day of work, you may have already invested $5,000 in them.

 Another staggering statistic that many organizations don’t often consider is that it takes an average of 42 days to fill a given position.
 Factoring in lost productivity and the increase in workload to other employees, this amount of time can certainly contribute to the cost-per-hire.

 Are dynamic, productive employees worth the investment in time and money?
 Absolutely!
 It’s important to look at the cost-per-hire metric, however, to determine if there’s a more effective way to identify and hire employees.
-Recently, Source2 launched a Cost-Per-Hire Calculator that helps you better assess that figure as it relates specifically to your organization.
 Before you go to look for your next pool of candidates, take a few minutes to calculate your cost-per-hire, and see if there’s potentially a more efficient way to identify your next great hire.
 You just might be surprised.

-Tom Valerius is a Vice President for Source2 with more than 25 years of experience in human resources in the healthcare industry including 10+ years as SVP of Talent Acquisition.
-Tom develops talent acquisition strategies and solutions for clients in healthcare, manufacturing and service industries.
+Robert Backes is an Executive Vice President for Source2.
+Robert has more than 20 years of experience in human resources in the healthcare industry, and specializes in strategic sourcing solutions for healthcare, engineering and architectural clients.
 Schedule a free consultation with him today.